When was the Great Wall of China built?

 How long ago was the Great Wall of China made? - 2,700 years ago

+When was the Wall of China built?
 As early as the Spring and Autumn Period (770 – 476 BC), the state of Chu started to build the first wall to protect itself from invaders from other states about 2,700 years ago.
 The Qi, Yan, Wei, Zhao and Qin states later joined the effort.

 After defeating other states and setting up China's first unified dynasty, Qin Dynasty (221 - 207 BC), Emperor Qin Shihuang ordered to connect the separate walls, when the continuous Great Wall of China was formed.
 It was about 2,200 years ago.

 During subsequent dynasties, the wall was extended, repaired or modified.
 The Han Dynasty (202 BC – 220 AD) and Ming Dynasty (1368 – 1644 AD) are two time periods when the Great Wall was massively built or restored.
 The best-known and most visited sections including Badaling, Mutianyu, Simatai and Jinshanling were built during the Ming Dynasty.

 See more How old is Great Wall of China?

 Which dynasty finished the construction of Great Wall of China?